2022-23 Scholarships for First-Year Students

 - An advisor of the PTK chapter at the local community college to write an email detailing the student's active participation in the PTK chapter during that time frame.

-Military Service Scholarship: Up to $1,500: Offered to veterans and their dependents whose tuition is not fully covered by veterans benefits.
+Military Service Scholarship: Up to $1,500: Offered to veterans (including their dependents), active-duty members of the military (including their dependents) and ROTC cadets whose tuition is not fully covered by veterans benefits.

 FIRST Robotics Scholarship: $1,000: In support of the FIRST mission, Whitworth University is offering five renewable $1,000 scholarships for students who have been actively involved with a FIRST Robotics Competition team during high school.
 This scholarship is offered to incoming first-year students who will be attending Whitworth full time and pursuing a baccalaureate degree in computer science, engineering or physics.
 The scholarship is renewable for four years, at $1,000 per year, as long as the student maintains satisfactory academic progress and remains in an eligible major.
 To apply, go to www.firstinspires.org/scholarships.